tracking-exposed/quickened.interoperability/content/_index.md

 ### and [mobilize.berlin](https://mobilize.berlin) is our first use-case!

-This is the launching event, a coalition of reality that wants to federate and build a critical mass to gradually sound an appearling alternative to Facebook Events.
+This is the launching event, a coalition of reality that wants to federate and build a critical mass to gradually sound an appealing alternative to Facebook Events.

 Copying events it is a simple support for people that would have published twice, we can see this also as an _excersive_ of the _data portability_ rights